 But every time I make garelu I use my mixer grinder.
 I have a very large wet grinder so I rarely use that for grinding.
 We can make fluffy medu vada even without a wet grinder.

-- Firstly Do not let the mixer-grinder or the batter to heat up otherwise medu vada can become hard.
+- Firstly do not let the mixer-grinder or the batter heat up while grinding.
+Warm or hot batter makes hard medu vada.
 Sometimes they may even taste bitter.
+So always use ice cold water to grind the lentils.

-- If the batter becomes slightly runny, you can mix 1 to 2 tbsps rice flour (at room temperature).Then beat it well to get aerated.
-If the batter turns to be runny still, I suggest you to make make punugulu
+- If the batter becomes slightly runny, you can mix 1 to 2 tbsps rice flour (at room temperature).Then beat it well to aerate.
+If the batter turns to be runny still, I suggest you to make punugulu or urad dal bonda.

-- Other alternates are to use powdered poha or attukulu.
-Poha works great.
+- Other alternates are to use fine powdered poha (attukulu).
+Poha works great to soak up excess moisture in the runny batter.

-- If you are a beginner make them on a damp cloth, plastic sheet or cling flim and then transfer to the hot oil.
+- If you are a beginner make the medu vada on a damp cloth, plastic sheet or cling flim and then transfer to the hot oil.
 Do not make it in your hand or fingers.

 - Lastly adding salt later to the batter can thin it down, so make sure you add while grinding.

 - Use only very little ice cold water to grind the batter.
-Using not more than 1 1/2 tsp. at one time, which literally means you have to sprinkle the water evenly.
+Using not more than 1 1/2 tsp. at one time, which literally means you have to sprinkle the water.

 - If using organic urad dal, you can soak it for 8 hours.